-de vefetive, resouvatú mávolupin sady to tve, adapt, and lead in an intercur connetted to prevadop new knoeleoga to benefit pociely.
-We remain dedicated to our founding principies that hipper education ahoust be inclusively, a refer covation, and previsionand practice should be conducted at tocal and international.
-These principies endure in the University's insistence pri

-Boston University is an international, comprehensive, private research university, committed to educating students to be reflective, resourceful individuals ready to live, adapt, and lead in an interconnected world.
+de refective, resouvatul individuairi ready to tive, adapt, and lead in an intercan connetted to premating new increasings to benefit socially.
+We remain dedicated to our founding principles that higher education should be scholarship, and state cruation, and prefessional practice should be conducted and total and international.
+These principles endure in the University's insistence or Boston University is an international, comprehensive, private research university, committed to educating students to be reflective, resourceful individuals ready to live, adapt, and lead in an interconnected world.
 Boston University is committed to generating new knowledge to benefit society.